Of course I know how to pronounce the name of the hurricane.

 They thought he would self-destruct.

-They thought everything he's doing would finally come home to roost, that he would wear out his welcome, people would get tired of the entertainment, get tired of the show, and would realize that he's not serious.
+People would get tired of the entertainment, get tired of the show, and would realize that he's not serious.

 And the American people want sincerity and seriousness in their presidents, and they would realize that Trump is not it.

-Or that Trump would have lost interest by now and had moved on to something else.
+And they would throw it, or that Trump would have lost interest by now and had moved on to something else.

-And earlier this week, I was watching Fox and some of the conservative uh intelligentsia were venturing forth to say he has peaked.
+And earlier this week, I was watching Fox and some of the conservative intelligentsia were venturing forth to say he has peaked.

-It looks like they were guarded, they were guarded in their optimism.
+It looks like they were guarded.

 It looks like he's peaked.